gazawayj/HowYouPython/README.md

 be created, edited, deleted, and shared anywhere in the world.
 With wearable peripherals as the end-goal, 'How You Feelin?' dreams to one day be a conveinant and informative way to keep track of your health.

+I'm still not sure what to use this branch for.
+Perhaps something as simple as API?
+Maybe see if I can utilize machine learning in order to make preliminary assessments based off of gathered data?